teopedia/writer2wiki/README.md

-# Convert Libre Office Writer documents to MediaWiki markup
+# Convert Libre Office Writer documents to Wikitext markup

 This is still a work in progress, but it's usable.